 With the company internal designation of Model 717, the KC-135 was developed from the Model 367-80 proof-of-concept prototype, the “Dash Eighty.”
 The Stratotanker is very similar in appearance to the Model 707 and 720 airliners but is structurally a different aircraft.
 It is also shorter than the 707 and has a smaller diameter fuselage.

-The Stratotanker was originally operated by a flight crew of five: pilot, co-pilot, navigator, flight engineer and refueling boom operator.
+The Stratotanker was originally operated by a flight crew of four: pilot, co-pilot, navigator and refueling boom operator.
 Upgrades over the decades have simplified operation and the crew has been reduced to two pilots and the boom operator.

 25 October 1923: First Lieutenant Lowell Herbert Smith and First Lieutenant John P. Richter, Air Service, United States Army, flew a DH-4B from Sumas, Washington, to Tijuana, Mexico, non-stop.